Women's Health Insider

 She said: "I felt like a person who was just watching a play.
 Not a person who was managing a condition."

 She asked why nobody had told her this earlier.
 I gave her the honest answer: there is no financial incentive to explain it.
-No pharmaceutical company funds awareness of GAG layer restoration through nutritional support.
+No pharmaceutical company funds awareness of calming an overreactive bladder through nutritional support.

 The research exists — it has for over a decade — but it lives in journals that most GPs never read, that most women will never find on their own.